 Emergency Rent and Utility Assistance:

-- ERAP will provide payment assistance for renters behind on rent and utilities.
+- ERAP will provide utility and rental payment assistance for Chula Vista renters.
 Financial assistance for arrears can be from April 2020 to March 2021, up to twelve months.
+Assistance for current and prospective rent payments is for April 2021 and later.
+Combined assistance for arrears and prospective cannot exceed twelve months.

-- If the landlord accepts participation in the program, SBCS will compensate 80% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
-The landlord must agree to accept the 80% payment as payment in full of the rental debt owed by the tenant, which means the landlord forgives the remaining debt.
+- SBCS is required to attempt to gain landlord participation.
+If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
+The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
 The rental arrears will be paid directly to the landlord.

 - To be eligible, the combined income of all persons in the household must fall at or below 80% Area Median Income (AMI).
 Please see AMI chart below.